If you live with persistent or chronic pain, I’m glad you found your way here. Living with pain is hard. Frustrating.

 “I must say you and your program were exactly what I needed back then when my hip was such a mess.
 That was then, and the cane has long been parked in the hall closet.
 I’m doing much better, you helped me at my lowest, both physically and mentally, during this challenge.” – Alan

 Understanding your pain and how pain works is now considered to be a ‘treatment’ for chronic pain.
 You don’t need to know all the nuances, but enough so you might finally be able to make sense of your pain.
 That’s one piece, we can cover.
 It’s not enough though, to read about it or ‘understand pain’.
 There is also the movement piece.

 how do I move, when faced with pain?

 Understandably, it’s difficult.
 I’ve been in your shoes or something similar (my story, here).
-Chronic pain, then a diagnosis, and the often dire or uncertain prognosis.
+Chronic pain, then a diagnosis, and the prognosis.
 Often creating fear, uncertainty and worry.
 We need to move to live our life, so it becomes a very big deal.

-That first step might be contacting me for a FREE 15-minute conversation to explore how we might work together, my approach to see if we’re a good fit.
+That first step might be contacting me for a FREE 15-minute conversation to explore how we might work together.

 Get back to doing what’s most important, meaningful to you.

 As well as NEW online courses and programming.
 Subscribe below to keep up-to-date with current offerings.